southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 ## Architecture diagram

-The next diagram shows the architecture diagram.
+You can see the architecture that we used to make the birthday bot work in the following diagram:

 <img alt="birthday-bot-diagram" src="./images/birthday-bot.png" style="float: left">